OmniLumen/omnilumen/cli/README.md

 # OmniLumen CLI

-OmniLumen CLI (ocli) is a powerful command-line interface designed for interacting with the Stellar network.
+OmniLumen CLI (scli) is a powerful command-line interface designed for interacting with the Stellar network.
 It wraps around the Stellar CLI, adding enhanced functionality for streamlined operations, making it easier for developers to manage their Stellar-related tasks.
 ## Installation

 To install the OmniLumen CLI, ensure Node.js is installed, and then run the following command: